About Dr. Leonard

 Screenplays

-Sale of new professional screenplay, EXTINCTION
+Sale of new professional screenplay, Extinction.

 I believe the reader will accept that the sale of one's screenplay on the Universal Pictures/ Imagine Entertainment level is the equivalent, for that profession, of publication by Knopf or Simon and Schuster.

-Purchased by Ken Schur, producer in conjunction with Universal Pictures.
+Screenplay: Extinction, purchased by Ken Schur, producer in conjunction with Universal Pictures.
 Ken Schur developed Leonard's The Ice Cathedral for Ron Howard/Imagine Entertainment/ Universal Pictures, Hollywood.
 Writing began at the Essex House on Central Park South in January 2005.
 Finished 2006.
 Currently under contract and in development.

-Screenplay: THE ICE CATHEDRAL (status report)
+Screenplay: The Ice Cathedral (status report)

-In an April 13, 2004 letter, Suzy Barbieri, the Vice President for Motion Pictures at Ron Howard and Brian Grazer's Imagine Entertainment (Universal Pictures) confirmed that Ron Howard still intended to personally direct, and that they had paid for screenwriters to do a new draft of the screenplay.
-"As an update to previous correspondence, your novel THE ICE CATHEDRAL, which we have been developing into a feature film, is moving forward at an exciting pace.
+As an update to previous correspondence, your novel The Ice Cathedral, which we have been developing into a feature film, is moving forward at an exciting pace.
 We are currently expecting a new draft of the screenplay and have high hopes that Ron Howard will direct the film in the next few years.
-The story has a compelling premise, and is filled with such fascinating characters and themes, that we all believe it will make a smart and emotionally gripping film."
+The story has a compelling premise, and is filled with such fascinating characters and themes, that we all believe it will make a smart and emotionally gripping film.

 New Published Articles

-Identifies a likely allusion to Of Mice and Men in Waiting for Godot as a typical Beckett footnote thanking an earlier work for inspiration; in this case, to the then-fashionable leftist author, Steinbeck, a particular favorite in Beckett's postwar French circles.
+In Mashkoor Ali Syed's John Steinbeck: a Centennial Tribute (Jaipur, India: Surabhi, 2004.), identifies a likely allusion to Of Mice and Men in Waiting for Godot as a typical Beckett footnote thanking an earlier work for inspiration; in this case, to the then-fashionable leftist author, Steinbeck, a particular favorite in Beckett's postwar French circles.
 Essay explores the parallels between the two sets of waiting bums, notices that Steinbeck's ending is far bleaker than Beckett's.
 (80-88.)

 2. Long theoretical article, "David Antin, Improvisation, Asia" appeared in special David Antin issue of The Review of Contemporary Fiction, Spring 2001, Vol 21 no. 1.